 Warm air rises, so the air near the ceiling in generally warmer than the air near the floor.
 Try operating ceiling fans clockwise to help push this warm air back to where you need it.

-Approximately 10 to 25% of your home’s heat loss is through windows.
+Up to 35% of your home’s heat loss is through windows and doors.
 Try opening blinds and drapes on windows that have sun on them to take advantage of solar heat gains, but keep blinds closed when there is no sun on the windows to help insulate your home.

 Improve Your Insulation